risk-first/website/practices/Estimates.md

 Let's leave aside the [Agency Risk](Agency-Risk) concerns this time.
 Instead, let's consider this from a Risk-First perspective.  _Of course_ work would expand to fill the time available:  _Time available_ is an _absence of [Schedule Risk](Scarcity-Risk#schedule-risk)_, it's always going to be sensible to exchange free time to reduce more serious risks.

-This is why projects will _always_ take at least as long as is budgeted for them.
+This is why projects will _always_ take at least as long as is budgeted for them.   <!-- tweet-end -->

 ### A Case Study